sinedied/talks/github-actions/github-actions.md

 ]

 ???
-- Actions utilisent AZ Pipelines
+- Actions use AZ Pipelines under the hood but shhh
-- Example avec GitHub mais fonctionne avec git externe (Gitlab, Bitbucket...)
+- Example with GitHub but using an external git repo (Gitlab, Bitbucket...)

 ---